-The rear-wheel-drive 328i is powered by a 3.0-liter inline-six that makes 230 horsepower at 6,500 rpm and 200 pounds-feet of torque at 2,750 rpm.
+The critical acclaim the 3 Series has enjoyed year after year is all but unmatched.
+How does it continue to win over people who write about cars for a living?
+The formula is rather simple: It rewards the driver like few other non-exotic cars can, with its communicative steering, intuitive handling and a family of smooth inline-six-cylinder engines.
+In a market fraught with cars that offer little more than point-to-point transportation, the 3 Series' driving qualities are hard to match.
+We just wish there were more room in the cabin to better enjoy those qualities.
+Refined Inline-Six Power The rear-wheel-drive 328i is powered by a 3.0-liter inline-six that makes 230 horsepower at 6,500 rpm and 200 pounds-feet of torque at 2,750 rpm.
 While the engine doesn't have the low-end thrust of the twin-turbo 335i and its unique 3.0-liter inline-six, it is smooth and flexible.
 The engine provides acceleration that should satisfy the majority of buyers; the run from zero to 60 mph comes in 6.3 seconds with the standard six-speed manual transmission, according to BMW.
 The 328i sedan gets an estimated 21/30 mpg (city/highway) with the automatic transmission and 20/29 mpg with the manual.

 The manual transmission is a pleasure to shift, and the relatively light clutch pedal isn't too taxing to operate when crawling through heavy urban traffic.
 Like BMW's other manuals, the 328i's shifter is a bit tall for my tastes, and its throws aren't the shortest out there, but they're precise and the shifter has a slick feel.
 Thanks to the car's hill-holder feature, a manual transmission 3 Series is less prone to rolling backward when accelerating on an incline.